chisel/steroids-template/README.md

 > **NOTE:** This class is not an actual extension of the Error class and should not be used when stack trace is needed.

+## Testing

+Unit testing has been setup using Mocha and Chai.
+The test files are written in TypeScript inside `test/src` directory and are transpiled to JavaScript in `test/dist` using `test/tsconfig.json` before being run.

+When the main test suite `test/dist/main.spec.js` runs, the following happens:
+  1. The latest server build (located at `/dist`) is reconfigured to run at port 8000 without file logging (to avoid polluting the log files) and is launched.
+  2. The `test/dist/` directory is scanned recursively and all test suites are run.
+  3. After all tests finish, the server is killed and reconfigured back to original.

+You should write your tests suites inside `test/src/` at any depth and run `npm test` to start the tests.

 # Notes

-  - The directory structure of the server is totally up to you, since the server scans the `src` for `.service.js` and `.router.js` files to install at any depth.
-Though, path aliases are setup for the default directory structure.
-You can change aliases by editing `tsconfig.json` and `package.json` if desired.
+  - The directory structure of the server is totally up to you, since the server scans the build directory for `.service.js` and `.router.js` files to install at any depth.
+Though, path aliases are setup for the default directory structure where services are kept at `src/services` and routers at `src/routers`.
+You can change aliases by editing `compilerOptions.paths` in `tsconfig.json` if desired or use the [Steroids CLI](https://github.com/chisel/steroids) to manage path aliases.
   - You can make your validators modular by storing the validator functions and the validator body definitions inside other files and reuse them everywhere.